Horatio Seymour (1810-1886)

 Historian James G. Randall wrote: "In the pages of Nicolay and Hay, the governor is made to appear in a very bad light.
 By their account, he denounced enrollment, demanded that Federal authorities submit to state control, asked to have the draft suspended, showed sympathy for the rioters, accused draft officials of frauds, directed 'insulting charges against Lincoln, and showed himself a partisan in his hostility to the execution of the law.
 He and his friends, say Nicolay and Hay, made the proceedings of the government 'the object of special and vehement attack.'"73 Historian Randall observed: "With all the immense and many-sided burdens of 1863, the President treated Seymour with great respect, patiently answered his complaints, and sought continually for a working adjustment of conflicting views.
 During these months of controversy the nation was going through severe ordeals as it watched the military news while also, in the states, the political pot was boiling in state elections spread out over a tiresome period from spring until late fall."74

+In his first year in office, Seymour had created a variety of reason to oppose his reelection.
 Biographer Stewart Mitchell wrote, "By the autumn of 1863 Seymour had been governor for less than a year but he had raised up enemies on every side.
 His pressure for recruiting disappointed the comparatively small Copperhead element in the state; his opposition to the draft and its enforcement led many men to class him with the lukewarm friends of the Union.
 He had blocked, with his veto, the bill giving votes to soldiers, insisting that the constitution of the state must be amended for that express purpose.
 He forced the legislature to pay foreign creditors of New York in gold, and easy-money men denounced him as a tool of the bankers.
-Bennett, of the powerful Herald, had failed to plan a friend on the metropolitan board of police; Greeley, of the Tribune, accused him of conspiracy in the riots of July.
+Bennett, of the powerful Herald, had failed to plant a friend on the metropolitan board of police; Greeley, of the Tribune, accused him of conspiracy in the riots of July.
 Tammany had lost a valuable traction franchise by his veto....The drafts of August and October proved that the governor's opposition to the hated policy of conscription was ineffective, and Stanton's special commission would not vindicate Seymour's claim for a correction of the figures until long after election day."75

 John A. Dix